 Under Oregon’s Domestic Workers’ Protection Act, household employees must:

-- Receive at least one day off per week; if they work on their day off, they must receive overtime pay for each hour worked.
+- Receive at least 24 consecutive hours of rest each work week; if they work on their day off, they must receive overtime pay for each hour worked.

 - Get at least eight hours of time off during a 24-hour period if they are a live-in employee and be provided a space with adequate conditions for uninterrupted sleep.

 - Receive overtime pay of at least time-and-a-half for hours worked over 40 hours in a week, or 44 hours for live-in employees.